Tornadoes in Bermuda: February 1993

 Damaging winds, possibly related to tornadic activity impacted the island early in the morning on February 19, 1993.
 The storms effects were felt hardest in Sandy's Parish and along North Shore.
 One person was injured and 100 customers lost electricity in the storms.

 April 1993

 On April 15, 1993 U.S. Naval Oceanography Command Facility confirmed a tornado struck the west end causing "major damage" before dissipating over the Great Sound.
 This tornado was followed by heavy rains.
 Damage was reportedly done to 25 homes in the Somerset area and Government prepared to offer assistance.
 The severe thunderstorm responsible for this tornado also produced at least "marble sized hail" that covered the ground in spots.

 March 1999

 There were several reports of tornadoes on March 4, 1999.
-One tornado was spotted offshore and another was spotted later in the day coming ashore in Smith's parish damaging a construction site and two homes.
-Bermuda Weather Service did not make a conclusion on whether this was a tornado.
+One tornado was spotted offshore, and another was spotted later in the day coming ashore in Smith's Parish, damaging a construction site and two homes.
+The Bermuda Weather Service never concluded if this was a tornado or just strong wind gusts and downbursts.